Date: 7 November 2013. Silverware and

 Your reward will be good times afloat like Captain Dave,

 here on the stern of his boat having a cookout with friends.

 This week the clutter to sort includes all silverware,

 spatulas, hand mixers, knives and serving utensils -- basically your

 kitchen hand tools along with the silverware.
-I'm guessing if you're like
+I am guessing if you are like

 iced teaspoons, a mixed lot of silverware (unmatched pieces from ages ago)